Testing gravity with cold atom interferometry: Results and prospects: Experimental tests of the weak equivalence principle

 Here, the tests performed using atom interferometry and their prospects are discussed.
 The possibility of testing the equivalence principle using atom interferometry has been indeed the main motivation for several experiments and for ongoing efforts to develop ever more sophisticated apparatus.

-Compared to experiments with macroscopic masses, the advantage of using atoms is the potential drastic reduction of possible systematics and the qualitatively new tests that can be performed using atoms with different properties like proton and neutron number, spin, internal quantum state, bosonic or fermionic nature.
+Compared to experiments with macroscopic masses, the main interest of using atoms is that qualitatively new tests can be performed thanks to their quantum features by comparing atoms with different properties like proton and neutron number, spin, internal quantum state, bosonic or fermionic nature.

-In some experiments, gravity acceleration of atoms was compared with the acceleration of macroscopic masses.
-In Ref.~\cite{Peters1999}, a Raman interferometry gravimeter using Cs atoms was compared with a classical gravimeter based on a freely falling corner-cube.
+In Ref.~\cite{Peters1999}, the Raman interferometry gravimeter using Cs atoms was compared with a classical gravimeter based on a freely falling corner-cube.
 The results showed that the macroscopic glass mirror falls with the same acceleration as the Cs atoms to within 7 parts in $10^{9}$.
 More recently, mobile Raman atom gravimeters with $^{87}$Rb and classical absolute gravimeters with similar uncertainties were compared for metrological purposes \cite{Merlet2010,Francis2015}.
 In \cite{Poli2011}, the value of gravity acceleration measured with a gravimeter based on Bloch oscillations of Sr atoms in a vertical optical lattice was compared with the value measured in the same lab with a classical gravimeter.
 The two values agreed within 140 parts in $10^{9}$.